radiodee1/bert-aiml/README.md

 # bert-aiml

 This is a poorly worded list of reasons for using or working on this project.
+Ubuntu 21.04 is the development environment.

 * The general purpose of this repository is to use BERT and AIML together.